jpeg2600/nodemcu-helpers/README.md

-# nodemcu-ledctl
+# nodemcu-helpers

-Simple scripts to control LEDs (or anything else) plugged in the GPIOs.
-ON and OFF or PWM
+Simple scripts to do things more easily on the NodeMCU.